Structural mechanics of filamentous cyanobacteria: Mechanics of bending cyanobacteria

 \subsection{Theory of a bending slender rod}

 Here, we outline the theoretical framework used to evaluate the mechanical properties of filamentous cyanobacteria.
-A strand of bacteria is treated as a slender elastic rod \cite{Landau1960Physics}, whose shape is defined along an arc or contour length coordinate $s$ by its position $\bm{x}$, the orientation $\theta(s)$ of the tangent vector $\bm{\hat{t}} = d\bm{x}/ds$, or the curvature $\kappa(s) = d\theta/ds = |d^2\bm{x}/ds^2|$, as sketched in Fig.~\ref{fig:model}.
+A strand of bacteria is treated as a slender elastic rod \cite{Landau1960Physics}, whose shape is defined along an arc or contour length coordinate $s$ by its position $\bm{x}$.
+Other geometric variables include the normal tangent vector, $\bm{\hat{n}}$, the orientation $\theta(s)$ of the tangent vector $\bm{\hat{t}} = d\bm{x}/ds$, and the curvature $\kappa(s) = d\theta/ds = (d^2\bm{x}/ds^2)\bm{\cdot} \bm{\hat{n}}$, as sketched in Fig.~\ref{fig:model}.
 The radius of curvature of the filament, $R(s) = 1/\kappa$.

 External forces and internal moments can both act to bend an elastic filament.
 Specifically, if $w$ is an external force per unit length, applied normal to the filament, this will generate a bending moment $M$, such that